Zr0Trust/Scripts/README.md

 This is a script that will generate a password based on the "password strength" you enter.

 #createuser.py -
-This is a script that will create a user in kali linux, generate a random 15 charachter password and assign the user root privleges if you request them.
+This is a script that will create a user in kali linux, generate a random 15 charachter password and assign the user root privleges if requested.

+#deleteuser.py -
+This will delete a user in Kali linux along with their home directory.